ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 squeue -u $USER --start
 ```

-To list all the details of a specific job, run the following:
+To list all the details of a specific job (the JOBID can be found using `squeue`), run the following:

 ```bash
 scontrol show job JOBID